nrwl/nx/docs/shared/packages/cypress/cypress-plugin.md

 npm install --save-dev @nx/cypress
 ```

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/cypress` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+{% /callout %}

 ## E2E Testing

 By default, when creating a new frontend application, Nx will use Cypress to create the e2e tests project.